-The full cost method is a project accounting method used in the oil and gas industry.
-Under this method, all property acquisition, exploration, and development costs associated with a project are aggregated and capitalized as part of that project.
-This capitalization occurs whether or not a project is deemed successful.
+The full cost method is a cost accounting method used in the oil and gas industry.
+Under this method, all property acquisition, exploration, and development costs are aggregated and capitalized into a country-wide cost pool.
+This capitalization occurs whether or not a well is deemed successful.

 These costs are then charged to expense using the unit-of-production system, based on proven oil and gas reserves.
 If the stream of expected cash flows from a project is expected to decline, either due to a reduction in estimated reserves or a decline in the market price of the commodity in question, then the full cost pool associated with that project may be impaired.
 If so, the amount of the impairment is charged to expense at once.